oscrosales/pokedex_on_rails/README.md

 - spatk:integer
 - spdef:integer
 - speed:integer
-- species_id
-- Has many types
+- Has many to many with Type
-- Has many abilities
+- Has many to many with Ability

 ### Species Model